ravencode69/ravencode69/README.md

-- 👋 Ayo Sup geek ?
+- 👋 Sup geek ?
 Welcome to my profile !
 -
 I'm Richa Gupta, aspiring software engineer and a 3rd year IT undergrad at KIIT